JAffleck/gatling/src/docs/content/reference/current/core/scenario/index.md

 #### `uniformRandomSwitch`

-Similar to `randomSwitch`, but with an uniform distribution amongst chains.
+Similar to `randomSwitch`, but with a uniform distribution amongst chains.

 {{< include-code "uniformRandomSwitch" java kt scala >}}